 Did you know?
 Sapwood is the reason why you see a black discoloring in some log homes, especially in pine structures?
 Pine logs have a large sap ring which is nearly impossible to remove and which demands annual maintenance.
 This is not a problem with our kiln-dried Northern White Cedar.

 Healthy: Northern White Cedar is a naturally, environmentally safe choice for your family in part because of its closed-cell structure.
 The cell structure resembles that of a cork.
 Combined with the natural oils, this inherent feature provides protection against internal mold and mildew.
 This is also important because properly kiln-dried Northern White Cedar will resist the absorption of moisture from the environment.
 When other woods absorb moisture from rain and the air, and then are exposed to drying from wind and sun, “checking” and deterioration occur.
 Not so with Northern White Cedar.
 That’s why so many saunas are built with nothing other than Northern White Cedar log products!

 Cost Effective: When you build with Northern White Cedar you’ll see a difference in you utility bills.
 The insulation factor of Northern White Cedar is among the highest of any wood.
 Rated at over 1.41 R-factor per inch, Northern White Cedar siding and paneling products will provide additional protection and warmth for your family.

 Town + Country Cedar Homes is well known across the country for innovative custom log home designs, timber style home designs, cottage designs – all manner of natural wood home architecture.
+We are a log home builder like none other.
 But, as with all things beautiful, there must be substance.